top of page

 the toxic impact of sargassum infestations on marine life in Half Moon Bay and on our local economy.

-Project founders launched this website to share their recommendations and to gauge whether the wider community would support a barrier project of this magnitude...and to ensure that beachfront property owners would commit to cleaning the greatly reduced amount of sargassum that might still reach the shore.
+In 2020, project founders launched this website to share their recommendations and to gauge whether the wider community would support a barrier project of this magnitude...and to ensure that beachfront property owners would commit to cleaning the greatly reduced amount of sargassum that might still reach the shore.
 The answer, from over 100 donors, was a resounding "YES!!".
-By the fall of 2022, we had the funding in hand to proceed with the project and on May 1st, 2023 barrier installation began.
+And, by the fall of 2022, we had almost half a million dollars in had to proceed with the project.

 Ongoing community support for the HMB Sargassum Project demonstrates a commitment to protecting our reef, our beaches and our local economy from the ravages of sargassum infestations.
 Together we can create a "Sargassum Free Zone" in our beloved Akumal Norte!
 For more information, please visit: